 • Loss of capacity for independent living and ability to continue meaningful work

 • Little to no education to help patients own and control their health destiny

 This is a complex trend that is simply unsustainable.
 If continued it will compromise the health, productivity, and quality of life for millions.
 I am privileged to live in the most free and prosperous country in the world.
 I have lived through amazing technological advances in healthcare.
 However, the growing number of people that are unwell, in pain, and otherwise not able to live their highest quality life continues to grow year after year.

 With the tremendous amount of resources, technology, and passionate health care providers “running healthcare”, how can this possibly be where we have arrived in 2018?

 In this guide I intend to answer that question, and so many more.
-The focus of this guide is to introduce and help you understand an exciting and rapidly evolving field of medicine – Regenerative Medicine.
+The focus of this guide is to introduce and help you understand an exciting and rapidly evolving field of medicine – Integrative Orthopedics.

-Regenerative Medicine procedures such as stem cell therapy, I firmly believe, will help us begin to write a different, and more positive, story for the future of our healthcare where we will:
+Integrative Orthopedics procedures such as Cellular Treatment, I firmly believe, will help us begin to write a different, and more positive, story for the future of our healthcare where we will:

 • Radically change the natural history and treatment of degenerative joint and spine degenerative conditions